usnistgov/OSCAL/docs/content/learn/tutorials/catalog/_index.md

 ---
-title: Creating a Basic Control Catalog
+title: Creating a Control Catalog
-description: A tutorial on creating a basic OSCAL control catalog.
+description: A tutorial on creating an OSCAL control catalog.
 weight: 5
 suppresstopiclist: true
 toc:
   enabled: true
+aliases:
+  - /tutorials/catalog/
 ---

 This tutorial covers creating a basic OSCAL control catalog.
 Before reading this tutorial you should: